girishji/girishji.github.io/_posts/2023-08-03-vim-plugin-howto.markdown

 [Lua](https://www.lua.org) for
 [Neovim](https://neovim.io/) or [Vim9script](https://vimhelp.org/vim9.txt.html)
 for [Vim](https://www.vim.org), I have some opinions.
-Even though legacy Vim script work on both Vim and Neovim I intentionally did not learn it because, well, it is just weird and unreadable.
+Even though legacy Vim script works on both Vim and Neovim I intentionally did not learn it because, well, it is just weird and unreadable.

 Both Lua and Vim9script are compiled into bytecode (unlike legacy script).
 I wrote a few non-trivial plugins in Lua before switching over to Vim9script.
 I prefer the latter because the code tends to be more compact, has more advanced language features for functional programming (closures with lambdas, for instance), has better regex support, and offers smoother interface to Vim's APIs.
-Latest version of Vim9script offers first-class OOP support with _classes_.
 But Lua is its own fun language to program in and Neovim keeps experimenting with new features.
-Ultimately it boils down to preference and both languages are easy to learn.
+Ultimately it boils down to preference.
 If Vim9script tickles your curiosity then read on.

-### Directory Structure
+## Directory Structure

 The first step in writing a plugin is to organize your folders.
 Vim expects certain folder names.
-Here is a typical organization for github hosted plugins.
+Here is a typical organization for github hosted repositories.

 ```
 plugin_name